-My latest debilitating health crisis has been one of my biggest challenges yet.
+My debilitating health crisis a year ago has been one of my biggest challenges.
 It’s not over by a long shot.
-If I dwell on my pain, my body, what I can’t do, I end up in a spiral of pain, fear, disappointment and a list of “what if’s”.
+If I dwell on my pain, my body and what I can’t do, I end up in a spiral of pain, fear, disappointment and a list of “what if’s”.
 None of this assists with focusing my thoughts and accepting my circumstances.

 When I remind myself to breath, calm down and focus on what I can do, rather than on what I can’t do, my gift of healing returns.
-My confidence builds, my hope finds its anchor and I feel sure I will adjust to my newly found circumstances.
+My confidence builds, my hope finds its anchor and I I begin to adjust to my newly found circumstances.

 This very tangible gift of healing is a gift I pray you will also receive.